julianoabr/rvtools-modified-script-until-version-4.4.1/README.md

 > Powercli version 10 or above

-> RVTOOLS Version 4.4.1 (February 11, 2023) or below (now RVTOOLs belongs to DELL - this script is only for old versions.
+> RVTOOLS Version 4.4.4 (October 10, 2023) or below (now RVTOOLs belongs to DELL - this script is only for old versions.

-> I will create a new script for newer versions

 ## What this scripts does?